mols2ma/transcode_pipeline/README.md

 # transcode_pipeline

-## How to Run App in Docker Desktop

-### One-Time Initial Environment Set-up

-1. Rename `variables.env.template` to `variables.env`.

-1. Retrieve environment variables from developer (Monica Andres).

-1. Fill in environment variables with respective values.

 ### Run Docker Container

 1. In the CLI run `docker-compose up --build --detach`. (`--build` can be omitted after the first run once images are built)